Llyn Brianne: Hydroelectric scheme

 The spillway of the dam is a notable tourist attraction when the reservoir is spilling.
 The dam is the UK's tallest, standing at a height of 300 ft (91 m).
-In 1996 the reservoir spillway was increased by 1 metre in height and a hydro electric generating station was added at the base of the dam.
+In 1996 the reservoir spillway was increased by one metre in height and a hydroelectric generating station was added at the base of the dam.
 When all three turbines are working, it generates 4.60 megawatts of electricity.

-Under the reservoir there are a couple of flooded houses.
+Several flooded houses are submerged beneath the reservoir.
 Before the water level was raised, it was possible to walk to Fannog farmhouse; a "For Sale" sign was once erected on it.
 It is still possible to see the roof when the water level is low.

 Activities permitted on the reservoir

 Since 19 April 2011 the reservoir has been governed by a set of bylaws known as the 'Dwr Cymru Cyf, Llyn Brianne Bylaws 2010' which are enforceable under The Water Industry Acts 1991–2003.
 These bylaws (among other things) specifically forbid "bathing, diving, and swimming in the reservoir, as well as using any boat (kayak, canoe or any other vessel including a ski-jet) in on or over any part of the waterway".
 The bylaws also forbid angling without a permit issued by Welsh Water.

-The spillway has previously been used by kayakers to slide down while the water is in flood and following a peak of media interest in this activity around 2008 Welsh Water issued a statement, calling the practice "dangerous" and stating that such activities were banned at the reservoir.
+The spillway has previously been used by kayakers to slide down while the water was in flood, and following a peak of media interest in this activity around 2008, Welsh Water issued a statement, calling the practice "dangerous" and stating that such activities were banned at the reservoir.
 According to a BBC report also from 2008, Richard Harvey from the Welsh Canoeing Association said he could not comment on the group involved, the locality or the legality of their activity but he did say he was aware the slipway had been used by kayakers for about 20 years.